 This location is traditionally the busiest pedestrian area in the Town of Banff.
-In a normal year, up to 30,000 pedestrians per day can stroll down Banff Avenue in peak season.
+Up to 30,000 pedestrians each day can stroll down Banff Avenue in summer season.
 The pedestrian zone allows for visitors to experience the majestic vistas of Banff in a manner never available before.
-Restaurants and stores may offer sidewalk seating and retail displays along the pedestrian zone, and temporary public amenities will be provided including a bike valet, landscaping, and public seating.
+Restaurants and stores offer sidewalk seating and retail displays along the pedestrian zone, and temporary public amenities are provided including a free bike valet, public seating and occasional activation.